ivanbogaeb/steroid-service/README.md

 ## Steroid Service

-Hardware  monitor web application made for [Steroid](https://steroid-app.github.io), providing real time usage metrics from your PC to your wallpaper, powered by [pyhardmon](https://github.com/ivanbogaeb/pyhardmon).
+Hardware  monitor web application made for [Steroid](https://steroid-app.github.io), providing real time usage metrics from your PC to your wallpaper.

 #### Requirements

-- .NET 4.5
+- .NET 4.7.X (Latest if possible)
-- Python 3.8 (Above will run with `--pre` version of pythonnet)
+- Python 3.8.X (Above will run with `--pre` version of pythonnet)
 - PIP
-- PyInstaller (Only if you desire to compile it)

 #### Installation